aimacode/aima-python/CONTRIBUTING.md

 - Replace old Lisp-based idioms with proper Python idioms.
 For example, we have many functions that were taken directly from Common Lisp, such as the `every` function: `every(callable, items)` returns true if every element of `items` is callable.
 This is good Lisp style, but good Python style would be to use `all` and a generator expression: `all(callable(f) for f in items)`.
 Eventually, fix all calls to these legacy Lisp functions and then remove the functions.
 - Add more tests in `_test.py` files.
 Strive for terseness; it is ok to group multiple asserts into one `def test_something():` function.
 Move most tests to `_test.py`, but it is fine to have a single `doctest` example in the docstring of a function in the `.py` file, if the purpose of the doctest is to explain how to use the function, rather than test the implementation.

+## New and Improved Algorithms

+- Implement functions that were in the third edition of the book but were not yet implemented in the code.
+Check the [list of pseudocode algorithms (pdf)](https://github.com/aimacode/pseudocode/blob/master/algorithms.pdf) to see what's missing.
+- As we finish chapters for the new fourth edition, we will share the new pseudocode in the [`aima-pseudocode`](https://github.com/aimacode/aima-pseudocode) repository, and describe what changes are necessary.
+We hope to have a `algorithm-name.md` file for each algorithm, eventually; it would be great if contributors could add some for the existing algorithms.
+- Give examples of how to use the code in the `.ipynb` file.

+We still support a legacy branch, `aima3python2` (for the third edition of the textbook and for Python 2 code).

 # Style Guide

 There are a few style rules that are unique to this project: